 The Brewery Story, a museum about McMullens’ Brewery in Hertford, opened in June 2012 in the town’s new Sainsbury’s store.
 Val Bott co-ordinated the project, with David McCabe (3-d design), Toni Marshall (graphics) and Bob Farrow (technical support and mount-making), using objects and images from McMullens’ collection.
 Steve Beeston did the digital photography including photos of the Whole Hop Brewery today.

-Val worked with Pat Astley Cooper, advising Daniel Hearsum of Pembroke Lodge on developing a project to create a Richmond Park visitor centre.
-This is now the subject of a series of grant applications.
+Val worked with Pat Astley Cooper, advising the late Daniel Hearsum of Pembroke Lodge on developing a project to create a Richmond Park visitor centre.
+Sadly, despite a number of high quality grant applications this was never implemented.

 The Chiswick Pier Trust installed an information panel close to Chiswick Pier which provides a brief history of Corney Reach.
 Designed by Toni Marshall, Val researched the storyline and images and compiled the text.